chatreejs/bill-please/CONTRIBUTING.md

 ### Setup guidelines 🪜

-Follow these steps to setup LinksHub on your local machine
+Follow these steps to setup BillPlease on your local machine

 1. [Fork](https://github.com/chatreejs/bill-please/fork) the project
 2. Clone the project to run on your local machine using the following command: